Video audio editing

 Speed up and slow down audio

-Is your audio speed too fast or too slow?
-Easily adjust the speed of your video audio with the speed controller.
+Is your audio speed too fast or too slow and not matching the video's pace?
+Create a slow-mo epic fail or fast timelapse-style video by adjusting the speed of your clips.
+Easily adjust the speed of your video audio with the Clipchamp speed controller.

-1. Start by detaching the audio from your video.
-Click on the audio tab on the property panel, then click on the detach audio button.
+1. Click on the audio tab on the property panel, then click on the detach audio button to separate your audio from video.

-4. Customize your audio speed anywhere from 0.1x to 16x the speed.
+3. Customize the audio speed from between 0.1x to 16x or input a specific value

 Re-record your own voice

-Want to remove mistakes from a video, place better quality audio in a section of your video or dub a video in another language?
-Simply record your voice again while video editing.
+It's only human to make an error while recording a video.
+Want to remove mistakes from a video, place better quality audio in a section of your video, or dub a video in another language?
+Simply record your voice while editing your video in Clipchamp to replace your existing audio.

-1. Start by detaching the audio from your video.
-Click on the audio tab on the property panel, then click on the detach audio button.
+1. Click on the audio tab on the property panel, then click on the detach audio button to separate your audio from video.

-2. Play the audio file to find the section that you'd like to replace and split the clip.
+2. Play the audio file to find the section that you'd like to replace, then split the clip.

-3. Find the voice recorder in the record & create tab.
+3. Find audio in the record & create tab.

-4. Click on the red button to start recording your voice in the pop window.
+4. Click on the red button to start recording your voice in the popup window.

 5. Click on the save and edit button to save the audio and return to the editor.